Pisaster ochraceus: Description

 This sea star has five stout rays that range in length from 10 to 25 centimeters (4 to 10 in).
-The rays are arranged around an ill-defined central disk.
+The rays are arranged around an ill-defined central disk that needs to be a bit attached to a severed arm to grow a new sea star off of it.
 While most individuals are purple, they can be orange, orange-ochre, yellow, reddish, or brown.
 The aboral surface contains many small spines (ossicles) that are arranged in a netlike or pentagonal pattern on the central disk.
 The ossicles are no higher than 2 mm.
-In Pisaster the tube feet have suckers on their distal ends which allow them to attach to the rocky substrate and live in heavily wave-swept areas.
+In Pisaster ochraceus the tube feet have suckers on their distal ends which allow them to attach to the rocky substrate and live in heavily wave-swept areas.
 P. ochraceus has a simple nervous system and does not have a brain.
 A nerve ring connects and relays impulses between the star's radial nerves.

 Two species that can be mistaken for P. ochraceus are P. giganteus, which has blue rings around white or purple spines, and P. brevispinus, which is pink with small white spines.
 These two species have different aboral spines and coloration which allows one to distinguish between the species.
-Evasterias troscheli may be confused with P. ochraceus at times as well.
+Evasterias troschelii may be confused with P. ochraceus at times as well.
 It can be distinguished by its smaller disk size and longer, tapering rays which are often thickest a short distance out from their base rather than at the base as in P. ochraceus.

 Reproduction and life history

 Reproduction

 Members of Pisaster are dioecious but there is no sexual dimorphism and sexes can be separated only by the presence of eggs or sperm in the gonads.
-They reproduce by broadcast spawning, which occurs in the Puget Sound around May to July.
+They reproduce by broadcast spawning, which in the Puget Sound population occurs around May to July.
 There is no parental investment beyond spawning.
 Fertilization occurs in the water column and Pisaster ochraceous develops through several larval stages.

 The reproductive system consists of a pair of gonads branching into each ray off a circular genital strand which is along the oral inner surface of the central disc.
 The gonads look like a feathery collection of tubules.
 In females there are orange gonads and in males they are whitish.
 During maturation of the gametes, the gonads increase in size and can account for up to 40 percent of the sea star's weight.
 The gonopores are too small to be seen, and can only be found when the sea stars are spawning.